Bubblin-Superbooks/h2s/README.md

 _Treat your really long HTML scroll with some sulfur!_

-Paginate content into responsive pages of equal size that always side above the fold.
+Surgical pagination of content into responsive pages of equal size that remain above the fold.

 ----